By Chris Cunningham

 But, attending classes at Lane helped "normalize" his life, especially between 2006 and 2009, when he lived on the street and couch surfed.
 "Lane helped keep my mind from being in the dumps," he says.

-LCC's Disability Resources made certain that the college accommodated the 36-year-old man's special needs, such as ensuring that his instructors give him additional time to take tests and find quiet locations where he wouldn't be distracted.
+LCC's Center for Accessible Resources made certain that the college accommodated the 36-year-old man's special needs, such as ensuring that his instructors give him additional time to take tests and find quiet locations where he wouldn't be distracted.

 While he admits he hasn't talked in front of a large audience before, Overwater says he's not nervous.
 "I know the speech," he explains.
 "It's my story."